miki151/keeperrl_wiki/Gameplay/RTS.md

 Plan your layout:

-Before you start building your dungeon, it's really good to plan your layout.
-Think about where you want your rooms to be and how you want to connect them.
-Think about how deep to dig and how to safely mine resources.
-You may want to leave some space for traps or other defenses.
+Consider optimizing your dungeon layout for efficiency and effectiveness.
+The placement and connectivity of rooms, as well as the depth of your mining, are significant factors to consider.
+Make sure you have enough space to build the different rooms you need and that movement is easy.
+Allocating space for traps and defensive structures is also helpful to safeguarding your dungeon and its inhabitants.

 Leave orders for mining and tree cutting:

-Make sure you have built resource storage and that you have your workers busy in the mines if they are not needed elsewhere.
-Keep your dungeon expanding.
-Your mining efforts will get you iron, gold, stone and even adamantium and infernite.
-You need these things to make furniture and installations and to craft equipment and consumables.
+Make sure you have built resource storage, and that your workers are busy in the mines if they are not needed elsewhere.
+Keep expanding your dungeon.
+Your mining efforts will get you iron, gold, stone, and even adamantium and infernite.
+You need these things to make furniture, installations, and to craft equipment and consumables.

 Defend your dungeon:

 Your dungeon will be under attack from computer-controlled enemies.
-Build defensive structures such as walls, traps, and baracades to protect your dungeon.
+Build defensive structures such as walls, traps, and barricades to protect your dungeon.

 Train your creatures:

 Your creatures will be your primary defense against enemy attacks.
-Train them in combat and give them equipment such as weapons and armor to make them more effective.
+Train them in combat, archery and magic and give them appropriate equipment such as weapons and armor to make them more effective.

 Manage your clock ticks: